Black Hat Asia Briefings Tracks

 Cloud Security

-The Cloud Security track is seeking talk proposals on the most cutting-edge ways to attack and defend cloud environments.
-This includes previously unseen methods targeting cloud providers such as Azure, AWS, and GCP, as well as Cloud Native technologies like container and orchestration systems, microservices, and serverless architectures.
-We welcome proposals on novel approaches for cloud identity and access management, data exfiltration, privilege escalation, lateral movement and other unprecedented implementation of techniques for attacking and securing cloud infrastructures.
-Join our panel of experts and submit your talk proposal to share your knowledge and shape the future of Cloud security.
+The Cloud Security track showcases talks on the most cutting-edge ways to attack and defend cloud environments.
+This includes previously unseen methods targeting cloud providers such as Azure, AWS, and GCP, as well as cloud-native technologies like containers and orchestration systems, microservices, and serverless architectures.
+We welcome talks on novel approaches for cloud identity and access management, data exfiltration, privilege escalation, lateral movement, and other unprecedented implementations of techniques for attacking and securing cloud infrastructures.
+Do you have new research in this area?
+Join our panel of experts and submit your talk proposal to share your knowledge and shape the future of cloud security.

 Community & Career